Swiss-based Baloch leader to file for asylum in India - SWI swissinfo.ch

 Brahumdagh Bugti, the 33-year-old leader of Baloch Republican Party (BRP) who is currently in exile in Geneva, will be applying for asylum in India.
 The BRP is banned in Pakistan as it campaigns for the independence of the Balochistan province.

-“He will be applying for asylum at the Indian embassy today evening or tomorrow,” Sher Mohammad Bugti, spokesperson for the party told swissinfo.ch on Tuesday.
+“He will be applying for asylum at the Indian embassy in the evening or tomorrow,” Sher Mohammad Bugti, spokesperson for the party told swissinfo.ch on Tuesday.

 The decision was finalised at the BRP Central Committee meeting on Monday and was prompted by a reluctance on the part of Swiss authorities to grant him political asylum.
 A press release by the party stated that Bugti’s “previous asylum request to Switzerland has been pending for six years and that he had not acquired any travel documents, ever since”.